wan2land/nano-loader/README.md

   <a href="https://www.npmjs.com/package/nano-loader"><img alt="License" src="https://img.shields.io/npm/l/nano-loader.svg?style=flat-square" /></a>
 </p>

-Dynamic Script Loader for Browser, enabling dynamic script loading from any URL.
+The Nano Loader is a dynamic script loader for browsers, allowing you to seamlessly load and use scripts from any URL on-the-fly.
+This enables you to efficiently access and integrate scripts from various sources.

 ## Installation